cwibisono12/Clarion2-Trinity/README.md

 #Example:
 ./vis.py pid_qdc21.spn 4096 4096 0 4095 0 4095
 Follow the instruction on the screen to project on X or Y axis or to set the limit of the 2D histograms.

+Note that visualization program is far from perfection and is currently still under development.